As a parent, find out more about the training and career options for young people

 The Breeding industry, whilst not regulated in the same way under license, also looks to provide excellent employment practices.
 The Thoroughbred Breeders Association is the only official body representing Thoroughbred Breeders in Great Britain and further details on employment can be found on their website.

-The Welfare support in the industry is second to none and by having such a strong racing community goes towards creating a safe and supporting working environment
+The Welfare support in the industry is second to none and by having such a strong racing community goes towards creating a safe and supporting working environment.
+Take a look at the benefits of working in the racing industry in our Welcome to the Racing Industry video.

 Newsletter sign up